nhsconnect/FHIR-CDS/pages/explore/api_healthcare_service_capability.md

 <td>boolean</td>
 <td>Whether this HealthcareService is in active use</td>
 <td>
-SHOULD always be <code  class="highlighter-rouge">true</code><br />.
-This may form part of hte query string from the EMS
+SHOULD always be <code  class="highlighter-rouge">true</code>.
+This may form part of the query string from the EMS
 </code>
 </td>
 </tr>